JaronHel/MiniGaT/README.md

 ## Build

--- !!
-Make sure to be on the right branch !! --
+How to build:
-- `ng b --output-path docs --base-href /MiniGaT/`
+- `ng b --output-path docs --base-href /MiniGaT/` !Copy the files in docs/browser into docs and delete browser folder!
 - `git add .`
 - `git commit -m "build"`
 - `git push`

+Important notes:
+- Make sure to be on the right branch
--- !!
-If you encounter a fetch error -- !!
+- If you encounter a fetch error use `git fetch`
-- `git fetch`

 ## Running unit tests